meeshkan/unmock.github.io/docs/property.md

 sidebar_label: Property Testing
 ---

 Property testing is the preferred way to use Unmock.
 Unless you are sure an API will always return one and only one response (which is almost never the case), you should use proprety testing.
-We've already seen property testing in the [simple example](introduction.md) - all it requires is wrapping your test in `unmock.compose`.
+We've already seen property testing in the [simple example](introduction.md) - all it requires is wrapping your test in `unmock.check`.

 Under the hood, property testing runs the same test multiple times with different outcomes.
 For example, if a field is optional in an API response body, a property test may omit it and then include it.
 This is a lean and fast way to make sure your API integrations are resilient.